arthurdpcm/multi-interaction/README.md

   <!-- !Logo Multi-sequence  Substitua o # pelo link da imagem do logo quando estiver disponível -->

   ## Multi-Seq
-  ### Software to analyze two individuals interactions.
+  ### Software to process and analyze multimodal interactions sequences

   The MultiSeq project was set up to process data from annotated multimodal and dyadic interactions.
 It was developped **Lise HABIB-DASSETTO***  ¹ ² ³, **Jules CAUZINILLE** ¹ ² ⁴, **Arthur MARQUES** ³, together exploring interactionnal and communicative abilities of non-human primates.